The London-centric reality of publishing is a major barrier to new entrants to the industry from outside of the capital.

 The Spare Room Project aims to help, by matching interns and job seekers from outside London with people in the book industry who live in the capital and who can offer them a place to stay.
 By easing accommodation costs, this enables people to take up internships that would otherwise have been financially difficult.
 The Project also helps people who have job interviews in London.

 Many participants have also enjoyed the opportunity for informal mentoring that the scheme creates.

-Publishing interns, apply for a room here
+Publishing interns and interviewees, apply for a room here

-©2017 Spare Room Project
+©2023 Spare Room Project